Constraints.jl: Streamlining Constraint Definition and Integration in Julia

 JuMP.optimize!(model)

-# TODO: How to handle intention in JuMP/MOI
+@info "Channel" value.(X) value.(Y) value.(Z)# TODO: How to handle intention in JuMP/MOIConnection Constraints

 Constraints.xcsp_maximum Function

-otherwise.
+xcsp_maximum(; list, condition)Return true if the maximum constraint is satisfied, false otherwise.
 The maximum constraint is a global constraint specifying that a certain condition should hold for the maximum value in a list of variables.

 Arguments

-: list of values to check.condition::Tuple
+list::Union{AbstractVector, Tuple}: list of values to check.condition::Tuple: condition to check.

 Variants